lnbits/boltz/README.md

 ## ![Create Swap](https://imgur.com/OyOh3Nm.png)

-2. After you confirmed your inputs, the following dialog with a QR code for the onchain transaction, onchain- address and amount, will pop up.
+2. After you confirmed, the following dialog with a QR code for the onchain transaction, onchain- address and amount, will pop up.

 ---